jakebarkovitch/jakebarkovitch.github.io/_projects/1_project.md

     Admin audit fee dashboard and related raw data extract from the SQL servers.
 Account and contract names censored for confidentiality.
 </div>

-The SQL code I personally wrote to connect SQL databases and calculate relevant fees for fiscal year 2021.
+Below is the SQL code I personally wrote to connect SQL databases and calculate relevant fees for fiscal year 2021.
 It spans three separate databases to join required details and filter for desired results.
 This SQL code fed directly into the Tableau dashboard shown above.
 The dashboard also had a separate connection to a second SQL server to acquire corresponding self reported fees from the vendors.

 {% raw %}
 ```sql